findy-network/findy-network.github.io/content/en/blog/docker-multi-arch/index.md

 Now we had chosen the strategy and had the tools installed.
 The next step was to review each image stack and ensure that it was possible to build all image layers for the needed variants.

 Our default image stack consists of [the custom base image](https://github.com/findy-network/findy-common-go/blob/master/infra/aws/Dockerfile.indy.ubuntu) and an application layer (service binary in question).
 The custom base image contains some tools and libraries that are common for all of our services.
 It expands the official Docker image for Ubuntu.
 For the official Docker images, there are no problems since Docker provides the needed variants out-of-the-shelf.
-However, our custom base image installs indy-sdk libraries from the Sovrin Debian repository, and unfortunately, the Debian repository did not provide binaries for arm64.
-So instead of installing the library from the Debian repository, we needed to add [a build step](https://github.com/findy-network/findy-common-go/blob/8bef1cbc4cc7d698275a69a9c9c4aff2622b84de/infra/aws/Dockerfile.indy.ubuntu#L12) that would build and install the indy-sdk from the sources.
+However, our custom base image installs indy-SDK libraries from the Sovrin Debian repository, and unfortunately, the Debian repository did not provide binaries for arm64.
+So instead of installing the library from the Debian repository, we needed to add [a build step](https://github.com/findy-network/findy-common-go/blob/8bef1cbc4cc7d698275a69a9c9c4aff2622b84de/infra/aws/Dockerfile.indy.ubuntu#L12) that would build and install the indy-SDK from the sources.

 Otherwise, building for arm64 revealed no problems.
 The only needed change was that some of our server start scripts were missing [shebangs](https://en.wikipedia.org/wiki/Shebang_(Unix)) from the start of the script file.
-For yet an unknown reason, it prevented the shell from running the script properly on an arm64 container.
-The problem was fixed easily by adding the missing shebangs.
+We fixed the problem quickly by adding the missing shebangs.
+It prevented the shell from running the script properly on an arm64 container for an unknown reason.

 The final step was to modify our GitHub Actions pipelines to build the images for the different architectures.
 Fortunately, Docker provides ready-made actions for setting up QEMU (*[setup-qemu-action](https://github.com/docker/setup-qemu-action)*) and buildx (*[setup-buildx-action](https://github.com/docker/setup-buildx-action)*), logging to the Docker registry (*[login-action](https://github.com/docker/login-action)*), and building and pushing the ready images to the registry (*[build-push-action](https://github.com/docker/build-push-action)*).